AstraBert/hophop-science/_posts/2024-04-08-Attention-and-open-source-is-all-you-need.md

 comments: false
 ---

-# Attention is all you need - and open source

 ## A topic of great impact

 In 2017, a paper titled [Attention is all you need](https://papers.nips.cc/paper_files/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) by eight Google researchers marked the first brick of the (maybe still not complete) house on which a big part of present-days AI is built.